-- 1. Access the battery compartment: - A. Wipe the outside of the bottom end cap (end cap without any connectors) and housing dry, being careful to remove any water at the seam between them. - B. Using a wrench on the white plastic bar, unthread the bottom end cap, rotating counter-clockwise. - C. Remove any water from the O-ring mating surfaces inside the housing with a lint-free cloth or tissue. - D. Put the end cap aside, being careful to protect the O-ring from damage or contamination. - 2.
-Remove the battery cover from the housing: - A. Remove the three Phillips-head screws and washers from the battery cover plate inside the housing. - B. The battery cover will pop out.
-Put it aside. - Turn the Searam over and remove the batteries.
-Install the new batteries, with the + terminal against the flat battery contacts and the terminal against the spring contacts.
+- Access the battery compartment: - A. Wipe the outside of the bottom end cap (end cap without any connectors) and housing dry, being careful to remove any water at the seam between them. - B. Using a wrench on the white plastic bar, unthread the bottom end cap, rotating counter-clockwise. - C. Remove any water from the O-ring mating surfaces inside the housing with a lint-free cloth or tissue. - D. Put the end cap aside, being careful to protect the O-ring from damage or contamination. - Remove the battery cover from the housing: - A. Remove the three Phillips-head screws and washers from the battery cover plate inside the housing. - B. The battery cover will pop out.
+Put it aside.

-- 4. Reinstall the battery cover in the housing: - A. Align the battery cover with the housing.
+- Reinstall the battery cover in the housing: - A. Align the battery cover with the housing.
 The posts inside the housing are not placed symmetrically, so the cover fits into the housing only one way.
 Looking at the cover, note that one screw hole is closer to the edge than the others, corresponding to the post that is closest to the housing. - B. Reinstall the three Phillips-head screws and washers, while pushing hard on the battery cover to depress the spring contact.
 The screws must be fully tightened, or the battery power to the circuitry will be intermittent. - 5.
 Check the battery voltage at BAT + and BAT on the battery cover.
 It should be approximately 18 volts. - 6.
-Reinstall the bottom end cap: - A. Remove any water from the O-rings and mating surfaces with a lint-free cloth or tissue.
+Reinstall the bottom end cap: - A. Remove any water from the O-rings and mating surfaces with a lintfree cloth or tissue.
 Inspect the O-rings and mating surfaces for dirt, nicks, and cuts.
 Clean as necessary.
 Apply a light coat of O-ring lubricant (Parker Super O Lube) to O-ring and mating surfaces. - B. Carefully fit the end cap into the housing and rethread the end cap into place.
 Use a wrench to ensure the cap is tightly secured. - 7.
-Verify that the switch plunger on the top end cap is pulled out, so the Searam will be in quiescent (sleep) state.
+Verify that the switch plunger on the top end cap is pulled out, so the SEARAM will be in quiescent (sleep) state.